 That’s not the whole story, of course.
 Car manufacturers often fill electric cars with premium equipment, making them more comparable to top-spec rivals.
 They also tend to have really impressive performance and acceleration, easily outshining an entry-level model.

 Better yet, electric cars can be offered on generous finance or lease deals – and thanks to government incentives attract minimal bills if you run one as a company car.
-And purchase price is only one part of the story…
+And the purchase price is only one part of the story…

 Related article: Most affordable electric cars 2021